Picture Books about Relationship Skills for the Classroom

 - Reduced conflicts in and out of school

 - Increased positive mood and behaviour

-- Learning strategies to cope in tough situations
+- Having strategies to deal with difficult situations

 - What characteristics did [character] have that made them a good friend?